 Professor Paul Fenton started in engineering but made a career move to Guy’s Hospital Medical School, London, MBBS 1975, and DTM&H at the London School of Tropical Medicine then went to the New Hebrides (now Vanuatu).
 Specialised in anaesthesia in London then relocated, now with wife and three children to Malawi, Africa joining newly formed Malawi College of Medicine professor of Anaesthesia.
 Founded the Malawi School of anaesthesia in 1987 which is still training anaesthetists under local management in 2017 and for the last 30 years has provided the entire service of anaesthesia for the country.

 Published numerous papers on anaesthesia issues in developing countries, especially concerning maternal mortality, outcomes, breathing systems and making low cost anaesthesia machines for low income countries.
 Awarded the Pask Certificate by the AAGBI in 1998 and the Jubilee Medal by the Royal College of Anaesthetists in 2004.
 Inventor of the Universal Anaesthesia Machine used in 24 countries worldwide, 18 in Africa.

-There will be three poster sessions during the conference.
-The two best posters will be selected for first and second prize.
-Both research quality and poster lay out, as well as dissemination quality will be important criteria for the committee when deciding the winner.
-All participants were invited to submit abstracts for poster presentations, the conference committee received 106 abstracts before the deadline.
-A book with poster abstracts will soon be available.
+There were three poster sessions during the conference.
+The two best posters were selected for first and second prize.
+Both research quality and poster lay out, as well as dissemination quality was important criteria for the committee when deciding the winner.

 The art exhibition